How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Attack the 6-yard circle when:

-• your normal miss still finishes on or near the safe half of the green
+- your normal miss still finishes on the safe half of the green

 2. Yellow-light middle pin

-The hole looks attackable, but one or two variables are a little off:
+The hole looks playable, but one or two variables are slightly off:

-• green that gets a little spicy above the hole
+- green that gets weird above the hole

 Yellow-light middle pins still get the 6-yard circle.